shredware/blog/content/reasons-why-you-should-take-control-of-your-data.md

 [code of conduct for Microsoft's Live account][live-coc] before you uploaded [partial human nudity][skydrive] to your SkyDrive account after your beach vacation.
-Now you got yourself locked out of your emails, pictures, music and your online gaming account because an algorithm though you were sharing porn.
+Now you got yourself locked out of your emails, pictures, music and your online gaming account because an algorithm thought you were sharing porn.
 You almost wish a human would sift through all your pictures at this point.